vcbb10/gopro-utils/README.md

 GoPro Metadata Format Parser + GPMD2CSV
 ============================

+Example of what can be achieved: https://youtu.be/bg8B0Hl_au0

 I forked stilldavid's project ( https://github.com/stilldavid/gopro-utils ) to achieve 3 things:
 - Export the data in csv format from /bin/gpmd2csv/gpmd2csv.go
 - Allow the project to work with GoPro's h5 v2.00 firmware
 - Create a tool for easy data extraction.
 That's the GPMD2CSV folder.
 You can just drag and drop the GoPro video files on the BATCH file

 This is my first Github repository.
 Any possible wrong practices are not intentional.

+Here are some other projects of mine that you might find interesting: http://tailorandwayne.com/coding-projects/

 Here continues Stilldavid's work:
 ##############################################################################################################

 TLDR: